 How do we define school success?
 Based on research partnerships with Finland, New Zealand, Australia and Norway, the ATA is committed to broadening the definitions of school success.
 Not an accountability pillar, but rather rich accountabilities that give an account of what really matters in Alberta Schools.

-Great School for All
+A Great School for All: Moving Forward Together

 This brochure provides a summary of the Association’s publication, Renewing Alberta’s Promise: A Great School for All (2015)—a blueprint for enhancing educational opportunities for Alberta’s increasingly diverse student population.
 The brochure outlines 12 dimensions for bringing about meaningful and sustainable change to Alberta’s education system and teaching profession.